JusticeMatthew/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+-- The DOM contains all elemnents of a page as objects that can be manipulated with JavaScript.

 2. What is an event?

+-- When something occurs on the webpage done by either the user or the browers (IE Clicks/pageloads).

 3. What is an event listener?

+-- An event listener is a porperty we can add to HTML elements via the DOM that will monitor for the specified event and execute some code when the event occurs.

 4. Why would we convert a NodeList into an Array?

+-- Since NodeLists are arraylike only some array methods work on them, if you need the others like .map, .filter, or .reduce the nodelist must be converted using Array.from()

 5. What is a component?

+-- Blocks of reusable code

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.